pingzhihe/CCC-assignment-2/README.md

   USER_AGENT: Your User Agent
 ```

-You need to apply the api key of EPA and the user agent of the request header in the config map, the initial value might be expired.
-The flollowing website for application: https://portal.api.epa.vic.gov.au/
+You need to apply the api key of EPA and the user agent of the request header in the config map.
+The initial value might be expired.
+The following website for application: https://portal.api.epa.vic.gov.au/

 Move to the CCC-assignment-2 root file And running :
 ```kubectl apply -f <path-to-shared-data-.yaml>``` to apply the config map.